alirahimi818/qr-bonus-card/readme.txt

 = 1.1 =
-remove shortcodes and convert to page template default DB data bug fixed
+remove shortcodes and convert to page template default DB data bug fixed security problem fixed rename functions and class to a unique name

 = 1.0 =
 The first version.